-In this mini lesson, students watch the video.
+In this mini-lesson, students watch the video.
 The video goes over the definition and one example.
 Next students pause the video to complete either the digital or printable organizer.
 After completing the organizer, students continue watching the video to check their responses.
-This mini activity is a great introduction activity to a irony unit.
+This mini activity is a great introduction activity to an irony unit.
 Activities in this free series are set up as individual lessons making them great to assign through Google Classroom.

 Want to Dig Deeper?

 Activity#1The Gift of the Magi is an excellent example of irony.
 Check out this free unit from my Teachers Pay Teachers store.
 The heartwarming story centers around a young married couple who each sell his or her most prized possession to have money to buy a gift for his or her spouse.
 The twist ending is ironic as both gifts end up being worthless.
 This wonderful story makes a great mini-unit to teach during the Christmas season.